-The City of Burien is developing a budget for the 2023-2024 biennium.
-This budget will strive to reflect priorities set by the City’s new Strategic Plan and City’s current financial resources as well as the plan to invest federal pandemic recovery funding.
-The City Council will also continue discussion of the long-range financial plan, with a focus on addressing a projected budget gap in a few years.
+The Burien City Council adopted the 2023-2024 budget in December 2022.
+This budget strives to reflect priorities set by the City’s new Strategic Plan and City’s current financial resources as well as the plan to invest federal pandemic recovery funding.
+The City Council is continuing discussion of the long-range financial plan, with a focus on addressing a projected budget gap in a few years.

 Glossary of Terms

 Accounting System.
 The methods and records established to identify, assemble, analyze, classify, record and report a government’s transactions and to maintain accountability for the related assets and liabilities.